WebMD: Better Information. Better Health.

 The symptoms of Parkinson's disease may cause you to move more slowly.
 You may also feel tightness, pain, and weakness, especially in the muscles and joints.
 Physical and occupational therapy may help with these symptoms.

-How Does Physical Therapy Help?
+How Does Physical Therapy Help Parkinson's Disease?

 Physical therapy cannot cure Parkinson's disease, because at this time, neurological damage cannot be reversed.
-But therapy can enable you to compensate for the changes brought about by the disease.
+But therapy can help you compensate for the changes brought about by the condition.
 These "compensatory treatments," as they're called, include learning about new movement techniques, strategies, and equipment.
 A physical therapist can teach you exercises to strengthen and loosen muscles.
 Many of these exercises can be performed at home.
 The goal of physical therapy is to improve your independence and quality of life by improving movement and function and relieving pain.

 Physical therapy can help with:

-• Balance problems
+- Balance problems

-• Lack of coordination
+- Lack of coordination

-• Fatigue
+- Fatigue

-• Pain
+- Pain

-• Gait
+- Gait

-• Immobility
+- Immobility

-• Weakness
+- Weakness

 Important note: Some physical therapists may apply diathermy (local heat application produced by high-frequency electrical current) to relieve muscle aches and pains.
 This could be dangerous to patients who have deep brain stimulators.
-It is very important that DBS patients inform all their health care professionals of their stimulators so potential complications can be prevented.

 Where Can I Receive Physical Therapy?